SAVE LAFAYETTE TREES UPDATES

 -

 Identified four dangerous exposed pipelines in Lafayette.
-Successfully convinced PG&E to bury or address danger of leaning trees and damaged coatings.
+Successfully convinced PG&E to mitigate unprotected pipelines of environmental hazards.

 -